 The Hoover Dam, located in Nevada, was constructed as the first multipurpose dam built by the federal government.
 It was authorized by the Boulder Canyon Project Act in 1928.
 The plan was for the dam to aid in flood control, navigation, and generation of electrical energy.
-When the Hoover Dam was completed in 1936, it consequently created Lake Mead.
+Consequently, when the Hoover Dam was completed in 1936, it created Lake Mead.

 According to the National Park Service, Lake Mead is the largest man-made water reservoir supplying over 25 million people with water.
 This body of water is shared by the states of Nevada and Arizona.
 Most importantly, Lake Mead mainly provides a source of water to the Western side of the United States.

 In fact, Lake Mead is only one of many waterways winding through this desert area.
 To the north-east end of the Colorado river, the Glen Canyon Dam was constructed in 1963.
 This new dam created Lake Powell.
 Meanwhile, the elevations of Lake Mead dropped significantly while Powell filled.

 Subsequently, Lake Powell reached the minimum water level in 1965.
 However, it wasn’t until July of 1983 that Lake Mead reached its peak elevation at 1225.44 feet.
 Since the year 2000, Lake Mead has never reached the 1,200 ft level again (National Park Service).

 The Bureau of Reclamation is responsible for allocating how much water is distributed to each state.
 They found that over the past two decades, the largest decline of elevation in one year was from June 2021 to June 2022.
 During this past year, the elevation has dropped 25.75ft.
 In a 20 year period, the last time a drop like this occurred was between June 2013 to June 2014 with a 23.32ft decline.